carlwilson/CITS-3DPM/specification/implementation/premis.md

 #### Preservation information

 **3D PM54:** Preservation information for each Representation (e.g. provenance, preservation actions) MAY be recorded within the PREMIS file located in the representation/metadata/preservation folder and must follow guidelines set out in CITS PREMIS.

-<a name="Section4.5.5"><a/>

 #### Validation and Verification information